 Important advice to all facilitators/prospects

 It is imperative to understand that we have an exhaustive due diligence process in place and we expect the same from all the prospects who wish to work with us.
-We do not work with so called brokers who are just mail forwarders and are not direct to end buyers & end sellers.
+We do not work with brokers who are just mail forwarders and are not direct to end buyers & end sellers.

 Please read the following carefully as this will decide if Cangem can work with you or not :

 We do not work with a daisy chain of brokers.
-This means if you approach Cangem, you should be direct with your principal (end buyer or end seller).
-NO exceptions what so ever.
+This means if you approach Cangem, you should be direct with your principal (end buyer or end seller) and willing to go through our due diligence and KYC.
+NO exceptions shall be made what so ever.
 Being new in business in not bad but you should do your homework.
 We receive tons of emails where individuals claim to be "close" to the seller/buyer, but over the years we have understood clearly that being "close" is not being direct.
 We are not here to teach business to every individual that emails us, please do your homework.
 It is always difficult to work when there is no transparency.

 Even the most genuine deals fall apart because of brokers.
 Many do not know the proper procedure and do not do the required due diligence.
 Almost 99% of the times, brokers do not trust each other and do not want to disclose vital information and are afraid of circumvention.
 They do not retain the services of a corporate lawyer or trade consultant.
 Cangem Global will stay away from this disaster at all costs because our reputation is most important to us.
 We start everything with an in house due diligence.

 NCNDA / IMFPA